db-schema/core/README.md

 The first puma process will apply the schema while the subsequent ones will see there's nothing left to do.

+### How it works

+When you call `DbSchema.describe` with a block that describes the database structure for your application DbSchema compares this *desired* structure with the *actual* structure your database has at the moment.

+The database structure is a tree; it's top-level node is a `Schema` object that has several child nodes - tables, enums and extensions. `Table` objects in turn have child nodes describing everything that belongs to a table - fields, indexes etc. The full tree structure looks like this:

+* Schema
+  * Table
+    * Field
+    * Index
+    * Check constraint
+    * Foreign key
+  * Enum type
+  * Extension

+DbSchema compares two structure trees by finding *objects with matching names* in both trees.
+*Desired* objects that don't have a match in the *actual* schema produce a **create** operation, while *actual* objects that don't have a counterpart in the *desired* schema generate a **drop** operation.

+Then each matching pair is compared by attributes and child objects:

+* if the objects differ in their attributes they make an **alter** operation if it is supported for that kind of object (that's tables, fields and enum types at the moment) or a pair of **drop** and **create** operations if it's not
+* if the objects differ in their child nodes then the process continues recursively for these two sets of child objects
+* if the objects are identical no operations take place on them

+Then DbSchema runs all these operations inside a transaction.

+For example if *desired* schema has tables `users`, `cities` and `posts`, and *actual* schema only has `users` and `posts` (where `posts` lack a couple of fields compared to the *desired* version), then the `cities` table will be created and new fields will be added to `posts`.

+The fact that objects are compared by name implies a very important detail: **you can't rename anything just by changing the name in the definition.**

+Imagine that you have a `foo` table in your schema definition and an identical table in the database.
+If you change it's name to `bar` in the definition and run your app DbSchema will see there is a `bar` table in the *desired* schema but no match in the database so a new `bar` table will be created;
+and since there is a `foo` table in the *actual* schema without a counterpart in the *desired* schema DbSchema will drop this table.
+Of course all data in the `foo` table will be lost.

+This can be solved with conditional migrations - a tool that allows you to make some changes to your database *before* the schema comparison described earlier takes control.
+A migration describes all required operations in an imperative manner (`rename_table`, `drop_index` etc) with a dedicated DSL.
+DbSchema doesn't store anything about migrations in the database though (as opposed to ActiveRecord or Sequel migrations);
+instead you have to provide some conditions required to run the migration (the goal here is to come up with conditions that a) will only trigger if the migration wasn't applied yet and b) are necessary for the migration to work) - like "rename the `users` table to `people` only if the database has a `users` table" (DbSchema also provides a [simple DSL](https://github.com/7even/db_schema/wiki/Schema-analysis-DSL) for schema analysis).
+This way the migration won't be applied again and the whole DbSchema process stays idempotent.
+Also you don't have to keep these migrations forever - once a migration is applied to databases in all environments you can safely delete it (though you can give your teammates a week or two to keep up).

+Conditional migrations are described [here](https://github.com/7even/db_schema/wiki/Conditional-Migrations).

 ## Known problems and limitations

 * primary keys are hardcoded to a single NOT NULL integer field with a postgres sequence attached